website-scraper/node-website-scraper/README.md

 Boolean, whether urls should be 'prettified', by having the `defaultFilename` removed.
 Defaults to `false`.

 #### ignoreErrors
-Boolean, if `true` scraper will continue downloading resources after error occured, if `false` - scraper will finish process and return error.
+Boolean, if `true` scraper will continue downloading resources after error occurred, if `false` - scraper will finish process and return error.
 Defaults to `true`.

 #### urlFilter
 Function which is called for each url to check whether it should be scraped.
 Defaults to `null` - no url filter will be applied.